dbruning/accord/README.md

 The unit test status when replacing the .NET Framework based assemblies with their PCL analogues should give an indication of the current completeness of the porting of the non-imaging assemblies.

-Results, September 2, 2014 (corresponding to Accord.NET v 2.13.1):
+Results, September 11, 2014 (corresponding to Accord.NET v 2.13.1+):

 * Accord.Tests.Audio, 12 unit tests, all passed
 * Accord.Tests.IO, 26 unit tests, all passed
-* Accord.Tests.Math, 455 unit tests, all passed
+* Accord.Tests.Math, 472 unit tests, 4 failed
-* Accord.Tests.Statistics, 955 tests, all passed
+* Accord.Tests.Statistics, 984 tests, all passed
-* Accord.Tests.MachineLearning, 144 tests, 6 failed
+* Accord.Tests.MachineLearning, 145 tests, 6 failed
 * Accord.Tests.Neuro, 20 tests, all passed

 2 of the failed tests in *Accord.Tests.MachineLearning* concern serialization, and these failures are due to missing *OnDeserialized* methods in